-The Capital Financing Requirement is the sum of money required from external sources to fund Capital Expenditure, and represents the Authority's underlying need to borrow for capital purposes.
+- 2.5.1 The Capital Financing Requirement is the sum of money required from external sources to fund Capital Expenditure, and represents the Authority's underlying need to borrow for capital purposes.
 It will therefore be the aggregate of all capital expenditure, less any revenue contributions, capital grants or capital receipts.
-The above table shows that the Capital Financing Requirement increases between 2014/15 and 2018/19, which is largely due to two reasons:

-- The cessation of capital grant funding by central government; - No revenue contributions budgeted to fund the capital programme.

-The Sustainable Capital Plans report referred to in paragraph 2.1 also concluded that in order to meet the Prudential Code requirements of affordability and sustainability, the capital financing requirement in future years should not exceed £40m.
+The above table shows that the Capital Financing Requirement increases year on year between 2015/16 and 2017/18 as annual capital expenditure exceeds the funding available from capital receipts, government grants and internal sources.
+However, in 2018/19 capital expenditure is forecasted to decrease by £4.1m to £989k and this causes the capital financing requirement to decrease as capital receipts and internal funds will exceed capital expenditure.
+The capital financing requirement then increases again from 2018/19 to 2019/20 as capital expenditure is forecasted to increase from £989k to £3.6m. - 2.5.2 The Sustainable Capital Plans report referred to in paragraph 2.1 also concluded that in order to meet the Prudential Code requirements of affordability and sustainability, the capital financing requirement in future years should not exceed £40m.